mpunkenhofer/litags/README.md

 # LiTags

-LiTags is a browser extension which enables you to assign certain tags to players on [lichess](https://www.lichess.org).
-The idea was to quickly determine the type of player you face (playing for time, defensive, aggresive, gives no rematches, ...).
+LiTags is a browser extension which enables you to assign certain tags to players on [lichess.org](https://www.lichess.org).
+The idea was being able to quickly determine the type of player you face (playing for time, defensive, aggresive, gives no rematches, ...).